 Talent switches on the ventilation and the chiller of the ICP-MS instrument.
 TXT: ICP-MS: Inductively Coupled Plasma Mass Spectrophotometer

-SCREEN: The software is being programmed to allow for continuous flow of the rinsing solution.
+SCREEN: The software is being programmed to allow for the continuous flow of the rinsing solution.

 Open the argon and helium gas cylinders to supply the instrument [1].
 Then start up the instrument [2] and calibrate it with the tuning solution [3].